Artist Collective

 Lindsay is a freelance artist who studies the sponge stencil style of work through Hugh McKenzie, a boyhood friend of Ben Chee Chee who became a success using that medium.
 Lindsay also does free hand acrylic and oil painting which he enjoys.
 He has been successful in selling his art over the last 30 years and he looks forward to continuing to do so in the future.

-Lori Nawrocki-jewellery
+Lori Nawrocki-Jewellery

 Lori was born in Muskoka and lived there until moving to Northern Ontario in 1992.
 At that time, she did not have a lot of free time with raising the children and work, and honestly did not have a great deal of interest in the arts, and focused her free time away from work for the most part on upgrading and enhancing the interior of her home and took a new found interest in gardening, knitting and Ukrainian Easter Egg designs.
 Almost all of her vacationing time as a family was spent in the Temagami area, mostly on Red Squirrel Lake.
 As the kids grew up, Lori continued to vacation in Temagami but began spending more of their time on Lake Temagami.